VLKEB/VLKEB/README.md

 # VLKEB: A Large Vision-Language Model Knowledge Editing Benchmark

-Branch for multihop portability and sequential editing test
+Branch for training and evaluation